Service times for Shabbat and during the week

 Monday - Thursday

-Please join us for a kiddush luncheon in Brody Auditorium following services.
+Please join us for a kiddush luncheon on the Evelyn Eisenberg Atrium following Shabbat services,

 Rabbi Panitz will have regular office hours on Tuesdays from 9:15am until noon.